thegetty/quire-docs/content/docs-v1/fundamentals.md

 description: "*My Chapter* is about colons :)"
 ```

 Sometimes a caption or a chapter title will also include the use of quotations.
 However, two sets of straight quotes will result in an error.
 To avoid this, surround the caption text with straight quotes, and then use curly quotes within.
-To achieve this, highlight the phrase that needs curly quotes and press `Option-[`.
-Another option is to copy and paste them from [https://unicode-table.com/en/](https://unicode-table.com/en/).
+To achieve this, Mac users can highlight the phrase that needs curly quotes and press `Option-[`.
+PC users can copy and paste the opening and closing quotes from [https://unicode-table.com/en/sets/quotation-marks/](https://unicode-table.com/en/sets/quotation-marks/).

 ```yaml
 title: "“Ah ha!”
 Curly Quotes for the Win"